Dissolution is the process where a solute in gaseous, liquid, or solid phase dissolves in a solvent to form a solution.

 Effect of temperature on liquid and solid solutes

-The solubility of a solid or liquid can increase or decrease as temperature increases depending on whether the dissolution reaction is exothermic or endothermic.
+As temperature increases, the solubility of a solid or liquid can fluctuate depending on whether the dissolution reaction is exothermic or endothermic.

 Increasing solubility with increasing temperature